 Remember, during the evaluation, your property will be compared to your neighbors’ properties.
 If your property is noticeably “better-looking” than theirs, your property tax will likely be higher.
 If possible, avoid making cosmetic alterations to your home, such as adding a pool or remodeling the kitchen.

-If you’ve hired a property management company, they can identify the home improvements that won’t dramatically increase your home’s value.
+If you’ve hired a luxury property maintenance company, they can identify the home improvements that won’t dramatically increase your home’s value.